The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 • Package

-Olive oil is sensitive to light and heat and oxidizes quickly, so the packaging should be dark and away from direct sunlight.
+Olive oil is sensitive to light and heat and oxidizes quickly, so the packaging should be dark and away from direct contact. sun rays.

 How to properly store olive oil

-After choosing olive oil, it's time to think about how best to store it in order to enjoy its delicious taste and beneficial properties for as long as possible.
+Once you have chosen olive oil, it’s time to think about how best to store it so that you can enjoy its delicious taste and beneficial properties for as long as possible.

-• Firstly, it is important that after opening a bottle of oil, do not forget about using it.
-Over time, the oil will oxidize and become bitter and sour.
+• Firstly, it is important that after opening a bottle of oil, do not forget to use it.
+After some time, the oil will oxidize and become bitter and sour.
 It will already lose its properties.

-• Secondly, oil should never be kept on the table, it must be protected from light and heat.
-It is best to keep it in a closet, away from the stove or oven.
+• Secondly, under no circumstances should the oil be kept on the table; it must be protected from light and heat.
+It's best to keep it in a closet, away from the stove or oven.

-• It is important to know that olive oil retains its beneficial properties best when used in salads, appetizers, marinades.
-When frying, it loses its antioxidant effect.
+• It is important to know that olive oil retains its beneficial properties best if used in salads, appetizers, and marinades.
+When fried, it loses its antioxidant effect.

-So, to summarize the article, a quality olive oil should be:
+So, to summarize the article, quality olive oil should be:

 1. Obtained by cold pressing,